triton-inference-server/python_backend/README.md

         responses = []

-        # Every Python backend must iterate every request and create a
+        # Every Python backend must iterate through list of requests and create
-        # pb_utils.InferenceResponse for each of them.
+        # an instance of pb_utils.InferenceResponse class for each of them.
+You
+        # should avoid storing any of the input Tensors in the class attributes
+        # as they will be overridden in subsequent inference requests.
+You can
+        # make a copy of the underlying NumPy array and store it if it is
+        # required.
         for request in requests:
             # Perform inference on the request and append it to responses list...